GiggleLiu/ITensorContractionOrders.jl/README.md

 # ITensorContractionOrders

-This package ports a state of the art contraction order finding package `OMEinsumContractionOrders` to `ITensors`.
+This package ports a state of the art contraction order finding package `OMEinsumContractionOrders` to `ITensors` to enable large scale tensor network contraction.

 ## Installation
 <p>